 Which Service Should You Take?

-Reading Aoishima’s timetable above, you might have realized that it isn’t particularly tourist-friendly.
+Reading Aoishima’s timetable above, you might have realized it isn’t particularly tourist-friendly.

-If you choose to take the first service, you will end up on the small island for more than 7 hours.
+If you take the first service, you will end up on the small island for more than 7 hours.
 So you might think it is best to take the second service.

 Therefore, if you choose to risk it, make sure you have a backup plan for the day, especially if you plan to go to Ao Island on weekends and public holidays.